 In March 2021, Newnan was affected greatly by an EF-4 tornado.
-The tornado did significant damage to Newnan High School, Atkinson Elementary School, and the bus transportation facility.
-By the beginning of fiscal year 2023, storm damage repair was complete at Atkinson Elementary School and the transportation facility.
 The storm damage at Newnan High School was substantial and resulted in a rebuilt of the majority of the buildings on campus, and a repair of the remaining buildings.
-The rebuild and repair of Newnan High School is scheduled to be complete by August 2024.
-The School System continues to work with the system's insurance company, FEMA, GEMA, and the Georgia Department of Education to make extensive replacement and repairs of buildings at Newnan High School.
+The rebuild and repair of Newnan High School was nearly complete by June 30, 2024 and considered complete at the end of July 2024.